PixioDoc LogoPixioDoc

 Why dermatology clinicians choose PixioDoc

-Clinical photos stay out of your personal gallery
+• Clinical photos stay out of your personal gallery

 PixioDoc's in-app camera writes only to encrypted clinical storage — never to the camera roll.
 That alone closes the most common privacy gap in dermatology photo workflows.

-Find any patient image in seconds
+• Find any patient image in seconds

 Every photo is automatically attached to the right patient and ordered chronologically.
 No manual filing, no albums to maintain, no naming conventions to enforce.

-Show progress with side-by-side comparison
+• Show progress with side-by-side comparison (Pro)

-Share cases securely with global compliance built in
+• Share cases securely with GDPR-aligned safeguards

 How to document dermatology progress with PixioDoc